SilverLinings89/Waveguide/Progress.md

 # Saturday, 22nd of January

 I have implemented a fix for the issue concerning the issues on the cluster about evaluation positions of the solution not being locally owned.
 I also deactivated some of the older, diagnostic output.
 I also removed the option of makeing logging-statements blocking.
 That is a bad code design and the feature had been deactivated in the code for a while.
 Also removed some compiler warnings.

+# Sunday, 23rd of January

+I also swapped the order of the signal evaluation and the transformed output because the transformation might not work precisely right and I want to make sure that the evaluation happens.